sing-group/seda/seda-docs/source/operations.rst

     - If the *‘Join frames’* option is used, then the three translations are concatenated before testing the pattern.
 This is useful if a set of sequences is being processed and the composed pattern should be found in any of the frames, one part of the pattern being present in one frame and another part in a different frame, as in the case of intron containing gene sequences.

-- *Use a custom codon code*: this option allows selecting a file containing a custom DNA codon table.
-This option is unselected by default and in this case SEDA uses the standard genetic code.
-A custom codon code must be given in the following format:
+- *Codon table*: which can be *Predefined*, to choose from a list of predefined genetic codes, or *Custom*, to select a file containing a custom DNA codon table.
+In this latter case, the custom codon code must be given in the following format:

 .. code-block:: console